Spanish Spring 2017

 Check SIS for sections, dates, times, locations, and instructors

 Prerequisites: Spanish 2010, SAT II Test score of 600-640, or UVA Placement Test score of 410-535.
 Students may not self-place in a language course.
-All students will submit proof of placement by (TBA).
+All students will submit proof of placement by TBA.

 Advanced Intermediate Spanish is a three credit intermediate level course, the fourth course in a four-course sequence which fulfills the language requirement.
 The goal of this course is to bridge the gap between elementary and advanced levels in the further development of listening, speaking, reading, and writing skills.
 This is a flipped class, which means that students will learn grammar and vocabulary at home, and class time will be devoted to meaningful, authentic, and interactive practice.
 Class is conducted in Spanish only.

-SPAN 3000 – Phonetics with Emily Scida and David Korfhagen
+SPAN 3000 – Phonetics with Joel Rini

 Prerequisite: SPAN 3010 or equivalent.